Packaging - 5. Compilers

 package to make sure that the correct compiler is being used.

-A new method was introduced for ensuring the correct g++ compiler starting
+A new method for ensuring the correct g++ compiler was introduced with the

 /sw/var/lib/fink/path-prefix-g++-XXX (where XXX is the version